-Preliminary Recommendation 8: The working group recommends that the Registry verifies at the time that the TAC is stored in the Registry system that the TAC meets the requirements specified in Preliminary Recommendation 7.
+Preliminary Recommendation 8: The working group recommends that, at the time that the TAC is stored in the Registry system, the Registry MUST verify that the TAC meets the syntax requirements specified in Preliminary Recommendation 7.

+Rationale for Preliminary Recommendation 8: Registry verification provides a check on the randomness of the authorization information generated by the Registrar.

 Charter Question b2

 The Registrar is currently the authoritative holder of the AuthInfo Code.
 Should this be maintained, or should the Registry be the authoritative AuthInfo Code holder?
 Why?